 Chara nets go-ahead goal in 3rd, Bruins beat Lightning 4-3

-Zdeno Chara scored the go-ahead goal in the third period, Tuukka Rask made 18 saves and the Boston Bruins beat the Tampa Bay Lightning 4-3 on Tuesday night for their first three-game winning streak since early December.
-Boston also got goals from Patrice Bergeron, David Krejci and Frank Vatrano.
+Zdeno Chara scored the tiebreaking goal in the third period, Tuukka Rask made 18 saves and the Bruins beat the Lightning 4-3 on Tuesday night for their first three-game winning streak since early December.
+The Bruins are third in the division, while the struggling Lightning are mired in sixth after reaching the Stanley Cup final and Eastern Conference final in the previous two seasons.

 Add your comments below